O3N: Omnidirectional Open-Vocabulary Occupancy Prediction for Embodied Intelligent Robotics: Methodology

 \subsection{Polar-spiral Mamba Module}

 Due to the limitations of angular partitioning, cylindrical voxels exhibit inherent discontinuity in data format, leading to a disruption in spatial continuity near the poles, which contradicts the original intent (\ie, spatial perception originates from the center, with higher precision in closer regions).
-Standard 3D convolution struggles to adapt to this critical characteristic, and the high computational cost of transformers is also prohibitive for real-world deployment.
+Standard 3D convolution struggles to adapt to this critical characteristic, and the high computational cost of transformers makes them difficult to deploy on resource-constrained mobility platforms.
 To preserve the continuity of angular space effectively, as shown in Fig.~\ref{fig:psm}, we propose the Polar-spiral Mamba (PsM) module with a dual-branch framework to better utilize the intrinsic spatial structure of omnidirectional images.

-We utilizes Spatial-Mamba~\cite{xiao2024spatial} to capture the intricate structures within the polar coordinate system, which offers transformer-like long sequence modeling capabilities with linear complexity.
-Specifically, the cylindrical voxels representation $\mathbf{V}_{p} \in \mathbb{R}^{C\times R\times P\times Z}$ is compressed into Bird's-Eye View (BEV) feature $\mathbf{B}_{p} \in \mathbb{R}^{C\times R\times P}$, reducing spatial redundancy and improving feature representation efficiency.
-Then, the proposed P-SMamba scans the polar space in a spiral pattern (see the red dashed line in Fig.~\ref{fig:psm}), starting from the pole and progressively increasing the radius.
-The scanning path aligns well with the properties of omnidirectional imaging, especially in the south pole regions, where information density gradually changes.
-It effectively captures rich spatial geometries and semantics in a progression from close to distant regions.
+We build P-SMamba upon Spatial-Mamba~\cite{xiao2024spatial}, which offers transformer-like long sequence modeling capabilities with linear complexity, to capture the intricate structures within the polar coordinate system.
+Specifically, the cylindrical voxel representation $\mathbf{V}_{p} \in \mathbb{R}^{C\times R\times P\times Z}$ is compressed along the vertical dimension into Bird's-Eye View (BEV) feature $\mathbf{B}_{p} \in \mathbb{R}^{C\times R\times P}$, reducing spatial redundancy and improving feature representation efficiency.
+P-SMamba then scans the polar space in a spiral pattern (see the red dashed line in Fig.~\ref{fig:psm}), starting from the pole and progressively increasing the radius.
+The scanning path aligns well with the properties of omnidirectional imaging, especially in the south pole regions, where information density varies progressively.
+It effectively captures rich spatial geometries and semantics in a progression from nearby to distant regions.